Osstem-AI/3DTeethSeg/README.md

 ```
 # Usage
 All interfaces of 3d teeth scan segmentation to use as a template in 3D Teeth Scan Segmentation and Labeling Challenge(2022). <br/>
-If you can find the interfaces, visit the [here](https://github.com/abenhamadou/3DTeethSeg22_challenge#input-and-output-interfaces)
+To find the template, visit the [GitHub page](https://github.com/abenhamadou/3DTeethSeg22_challenge#input-and-output-interfaces)

 ### Data Preparation
-If you can get a train or test data, visit the [homepage](https://3dteethseg.grand-challenge.org/) and verfiy the account and participate the challenge.
+If you can get a train or test data, visit the [here](https://3dteethseg.grand-challenge.org/) and verfiy the account and participate the challenge.

 ### Inference
 After you are ready to prepare input data, you can run the main script in this command.